pramnora/phaserJS/README.md

 # phaserJS
 Phaser, is a 'fast, free, and, fun Javascript framework library used for building browser games using WebGL/Canvas'.

+# Set up

+In order to work with Phaser you need to have...

+> Basic knowledge of HTML/CSS/Javascript
+> Code editor
+> Web browser
+> Web server

 # Links

 Phaser main site/info./-etc.